clabrugere/rust-graph/README.md

 }
 ```

-This structure is generic over the weights and nodes, allowing it to work with a wide range of types.
+Ths `Graph` type is generic over the weights and nodes, allowing it to work with a wide range of types.
 To ensure efficiency and functionality, certain constraints (traits) are placed on weight `W` and node `N` types:

 ```rust
 struct Graph<N, W> {